Nonprofit board members engaged in a professional training session around a conference table

 • Organizations default to written materials.
 Sixty-nine percent of organizations rely on written resources for board education (BoardSource, *Leading with Intent*, 2021).
 Handing new members a binder of bylaws, financial statements, and organizational history is better than nothing — but it is not training.
 Interactive, facilitated learning that builds governance skills and team dynamics is far less common.

 The case for board training is not abstract.
-It connects directly to organizational outcomes that executive directors and board chairs care about: fundraising, compliance, leadership stability, and mission impact.
+It connects directly to the outcomes executive directors and board chairs actually care about:

-Fundraising performance.
-Boards that receive formal training are 17% more likely to grow fundraising revenue year-over-year compared to untrained boards (Nonprofit Hub).
-This is not surprising: board members who understand their fundraising role — and have practiced it — are more likely to actively participate in donor cultivation, make personal gifts, and champion the organization in their networks.
+• Fundraising performance — boards that receive formal training are 17 percent more likely to grow fundraising revenue year-over-year (Nonprofit Hub analysis of trained vs. untrained boards).
+Trained board members participate in donor cultivation, make personal gifts, and champion the organization in their networks.

-Governance risk reduction.
-Stanford's 2015 survey of nonprofit directors found that 69% of organizations had faced serious governance problems in the prior decade.
-Common issues included conflicts of interest, executive compensation disputes, program failures tied to inadequate board oversight, and public relations crises.
-Training does not eliminate these risks, but it gives board members the frameworks to identify warning signs before they become organizational emergencies.
+• Governance risk reduction — per Stanford GSB's 2015 survey, 69 percent of organizations faced serious governance problems in the prior decade.
+Common issues included conflicts of interest, executive compensation disputes, program failures tied to inadequate oversight, and public relations crises.

-Leadership continuity.
-That same Stanford study found that 69% of nonprofits do not have a succession plan for their CEO or executive director.
-Board training that includes succession planning builds the institutional capacity to manage leadership transitions without organizational disruption.
+• Leadership continuity — the same Stanford study found 69 percent of nonprofits lack a CEO succession plan.
+Board training that includes succession planning builds the institutional capacity to manage leadership transitions without disruption.

-Financial oversight.
-Forty-two percent of nonprofit boards do not have an audit committee (Stanford GSB, 2015).
-Training that covers financial literacy, audit oversight, and the board's fiduciary responsibilities directly addresses what regulators, funders, and the public expect of governing bodies.
+• Financial oversight42 percent of nonprofit boards do not have an audit committee (Stanford GSB, 2015).
+Training that covers financial literacy, audit oversight, and fiduciary responsibility addresses what regulators, funders, and donors expect.

 The 10 Essential Nonprofit Board Training Topics